somatechlat/VoiceRealTime/_posts/2023-05-02-openvoiceos-now-available-on-containers.md

 - ovos_models: Models downloaded by precise-lite.
 - ovos_vosk: Data downloaded by VOSK during the initial boot.

 Our community member [Goldyfruit][1] has stated &#8220;we are bringing a new way to install skills, each skill will have its own container which provides better flexibility and isolation.&#8221; A community member of Mycroft before moving over to OVOS, Goldy had contributed greatly to porting Mycroft to a container based system.
 When asked how they want the project to impact OVOS, Goldyfruit said &#8220;I think containers is an easy way to help new people to join OVOS.
 It&#8217;s not disruptive, not that much to do on the host.
-Just run `docker compose` and that’s it (in a wonderful world :p)”
+Just run `docker compose` and that's it (in a wonderful world :p)"

 For more information on how to get started, check out our [GitHub repository][2].
 We encourage anyone who is interested to participate and make use of our software, and with the container based approach we hope to make it easier for people to set up and use OVOS.
 You can connect with us in our [Matrix rooms][3].
 Come say hi!
 Best of luck and see you soon!